10 Top Tips For Downsizing Without Compromising

 8. Visit Some Show Homes Near You For Inspiration

 Annexe living is one-level living like a bungalow with an apartment feel.
-So visiting some show apartments or our own show site is a very good place to see what can be done with a “all new” approach to modern open plan living spaces.
+So visiting some show apartments is a very good place to see what can be done with a “all new” approach to modern open plan living spaces.

 - Take photos of how interior designers use colours, patterns and textures to create a flow to the space.